 The Hyde Park Railroad Station was built by the New York Central Railroad in 1851 to connect New York City to Albany.
 The original 1851 station was torn down.
 While not a large station, it was an important one and served many nearby communities.
-President Franklin Delano Roosevelt used the station twice and welcomed King George VI and Queen Elizabeth here in 1939.
+President Franklin Delano Roosevelt used the station often and welcomed King George VI and Queen Elizabeth here in 1939.
 Passenger service ended in 1958 and some years later the station was sold to the city.
-The Hudson Valley Railroad Society bought the building in 1975, saving from demolition, and continues to operate it today as a museum full of memorabilia and historic photos.
+The Hudson Valley Railroad Society bought the building in 1975, saving it from demolition, and continues to operate it today as a museum full of memorabilia and historic photos.

 The first Hyde Park Railroad Station located at River Road was built in 1851 as a simple one-story wooden building.
 The year the station was built, scheduled passenger service began.
 At the time, the Hudson River Railroad's tracks ran just north of Hyde Park in Poughkeepsie, running the "Water Level Route" to Albany.
 In 1861, the station gained notoriety when Abraham Lincoln's inaugural train came through Hyde Park.
 Just four years later, his funeral train also ran through the town, going the opposite direction of the inaugural train.
 The Hyde Park Railroad Station that still stands today was built in 1914.
 A new and larger station was needed when the New York Central Railroad added two more rails to its tracks in 1913, making it a four-track railroad.
 Because of the additional tracks, there was not enough room at the old station and the new one was constructed.
 The Hyde Park Railroad Station was not the only station demolished, all of the stations along the line, from New York City to Albany, were torn down and new ones built to accommodate the tracks.